-The Best Central Europe Itinerary for 7 Days in Prague, Vienna and Budapest
+Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

-The Best Central Europe Itinerary for 7 Days in Prague, Vienna and Budapest
+Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

 The majority of your trip will be devoted to the landmarks in these famous locales, perfect for a first visit to the region, but read closely for some hidden gems and day-trip ideas if you need a break from the crowds.

 The itinerary begins in Prague and ends in Budapest, but remember, none of these cities are incredibly far from the others, so if you need to move things around a bit, you can.
 I did this trip Prague to Budapest to Vienna because I needed to end near the last city’s airport for my flight out.
-I traveled solo and used bus transportation to get around on the cheap!
+I traveled solo and used bus transportation, a super affordable way to get around.

 Keep reading for what to do with 7 days in Vienna, Prague and Budapest!